Roadmap

 (

 ethereum.superchain-v2026q2).
-Individual modules inside a stable coalition name can still upgrade in lockstep without retiring the coalition. - Per citizen reference: stable-id pinning plus
+Individual modules inside a stable coalition name can still upgrade in lockstep without retiring the coalition. - Per member reference: stable-id pinning plus

 optional content-hash pinning.
 A

-CoalitionConfigreferences citizens by stable id.
-Confluences and modules choose per-component whether to also pin the content hash.
+CoalitionConfigreferences members by stable id.
+Composite organisms and modules choose per-component whether to also pin the content hash.
 Whether content-hash-pinning becomes a coalition-wide policy rather than a per-component choice is open for v0.3 decision.

 Neither policy is load-bearing for v0.2 / v0.3.
 The first v1.0 release forces the decision.